Module 6.3: Security Assessments

 Tools of the Trade: kube-hunter

-Section titled “Tools of the Trade: kube-hunter”kube-hunter is an open-source tool that hunts for security weaknesses in Kubernetes clusters.
+Section titled “Tools of the Trade: kube-hunter”kube-hunter is an open-source tool that hunts for security weaknesses in Kubernetes clusters, and it is useful here because its output illustrates the difference between raw discovery and assessment judgment.

 # Remote scanning (from outside cluster)kube-hunter --remote 10.0.0.1